 - 1.3.
-The revised Strategic Risk Register as at 30 June 2016 is set out in Appendix 1 for consideration by Cabinet.
+The revised Strategic Risk Register as at 31 December 2016 is set out in Appendix 1 for consideration by Cabinet.
 The intention is that this review of the Register will secure the following objectives: - Identify any newly emerging risks which need to be added to the Register and removing any risks that have been resolved to maintain a focus on current risks. - To revisit risk score assessments and ensure that appropriate mitigation remains in place. - 1.4.
-In overall terms a key theme which emerges from the Strategic Risk Register is one of an ongoing requirement to maintain our current performance in respect of service delivery, performance and governance.
+A key theme which emerges from the Strategic Risk Register is one of an ongoing requirement to maintain our current performance in respect of service delivery, performance and governance.
 This objective needs to be secured against a background of both declining and less certainty concerning financial resources.
-Allied to the financial position local authorities are faced with significant national political/legislative change impacting upon the financial framework within which Council's operate, Housing, Planning, the welfare system and devolution.
+Allied to the financial position local authorities are faced with significant national political/legislative change impacting upon the financial framework within which Council's operate.
+Housing, Planning, finance, the welfare system and devolution are all areas where significant changes over the next two years are anticipated.
 These developments are anticipated to require some significant changes in the manner in which our services to local residents are delivered with the level of change required clearly having the potential to disrupt service provision. - 1.5.
-During the recent round of Quarterly Performance meetings the three key issues raised concerned the impact of the referendum decision that Britain would leave the European Union, the pace of legislative change and the ability to recruit and retain appropriately qualified staff.
-While previous versions of the Council's Strategic Risk Register had mentioned the referendum as a potential issue, following the vote there is now a greater risk of the impact of the loss on EU funding both directly on the Council and on partner organisations serving the District area.
-The outcome of the vote has also resulted in a significant level of political change which may further impact through legislative change in a range of areas including finance (consultation on NNDR reform), and the Housing and Planning Act which could impact on a number of services.
-The pace and scale of legislative change was already resulting in uncertainty which has been exacerbated by the vote in favour of leaving the European Union.
-Given that the issues / risks arising from the vote to leave the European Union are effectively the same as those associated with legislative change and change arising from the national political agenda these are covered by the same Strategic Risk (Risk 1) as outlined in Appendix 1.
-Finally, the issue of the loss of key staff and the difficulties being experienced in finding suitable replacements continues to be a widespread concern expressed by managers.
+During the recent round of Quarterly Performance meetings three key issues raised at previous meetings concerning the impact of Brexit, the pace of legislative change and the ability to recruit and retain appropriately qualified staff were all viewed as remaining of concern.
+In addition in the light of the level of savings that needed to be identified over the period current MTFP concerns were reiterated concerning the challenges in respect of securing these savings, against a background in which some services were experiencing increased pressures as a result of other agencies withdrawing services.
+Both the uncertainties arising from Brexit, together with the impact of legislative change are incorporated within the same Strategic Risk (Risk 1) as outlined in Appendix 1.
+The issue of the loss of key staff and the difficulties being experienced in finding suitable replacements continues to be a widespread concern expressed by managers.
+This issue already featured within the Strategic Risk Register and is detailed as Item 3 within Appendix 1, while the issue of financial pressures is covered by Item 2 within Appendix 1. - 1.6.
+In order to develop the understanding / culture of risk throughout the organisations a series of training sessions for senior managers which covered the issue of Risk